top of page

 SCENE 3

-PBS: We may just miss your Piccadilly crew Byron - our business requires us to prance back to London with some urgency (uneasily) - and there is the question of confinement, nay concealment
+PBS(sighs): We may just miss your Piccadilly crew Byron - our business requires us to prance back to London with some urgency (uneasily) - and there is the question of confinement, nay concealment

-PBS: We're trusting to your honour my Lord
+PBS: We're trusting to your honour, my Lord

-Mary S rushes in
+Mary rushes in

-MS: Shelley - my Lord - there are telescopes trained upon us!
+M: Shelley - my Lord - there are telescopes trained upon us!
 See yonder! (points across lake)

 B: I’ll work those dogs - Fletcher!!!

-F: Yes my Lord
+F: Yes

 B: How many below-stairs maids have we?